open-telemetry/opentelemetry-cpp/docs/semantic-conventions.md

 ### Commit

-Commit and file a PR.
+Commit and file a pull request.